hokuda/pcore/README.md

-    -e <execfile>, --exec=<execfile>  set exec file's path name -c <corefile>, --core <corefile>  set core file's path name -n, --no-core                     do not include a core in tar.bz2 --httpd                           assume a core is of httpd bundled in RHEL and give a hint to pcore to gather up dynamically loaded shared libraries.
+    -e <execfile>, --exec=<execfile>  set exec file's path name -c <corefile>, --core <corefile>  set core file's path name -n, --no-core                     do not include a core in tar.bz2
-    --ews-httpd=<ews install root>    assume a core is of httpd of EWS and give a hint to pcore to gather up dynamically loaded shared libraries.

 ## Examples